top of page

 (ii) your right to talk to an attorney before --or rather than-- answering police questions, which is likewise signaled by a communication to that effect.
 As to the duration of the latter, there's case law that establishes a 14 day period during which the police or another government agent cannot (re)initiate communication with you after the right has been invoked.

-Failure to observe these rights can result in the inadmissibility of evidence obtained as a result of it (and there are a number of tests that must be satisfied in order to establish a "custodial interrogation" context (i.e., the lawful setting demanding of Miranda rights), and there are multiple tests with several requirements used to determine the presence, validity, and duration of an invoked Miranda right (hence, the use of "can" as opposed to "must" when referring to the potential inadmissibility of evidence related to an alleged Miranda violation).
+Failure to observe these rights by the police can result in the inadmissibility of evidence obtained as a result of it (and there are a number of tests that must be satisfied in order to establish a "custodial interrogation" context (i.e., the lawful setting demanding of Miranda rights), and there are multiple tests with several requirements used to determine the presence, validity, and duration of an invoked Miranda right (hence, the use of "can" as opposed to "must" when referring to the potential inadmissibility of evidence related to an alleged Miranda violation).

 The "possession of a firearm by a felon" (also known as "felony possession") charge, which can be (in a reader-friendly oversimplification) described as "possessing a firearm while having a felony conviction (which prohibits you from possessing one)" or while having the status of "felon" can be, and often is treated as the predicate offense (the underlying felony) supplying a different felony: "Felony Firearm" charge.